shri2224/Data_Scraper/README.md

 ▶️ **How It Works**

-Opens Google Maps with a restaurant search query -> Detects search data for (eg:restaurant tiles) -> Clicks each new listing ->
+Opens Google Maps with a search query (eg:restaurant in chennai) -> Detects search data for (eg:restaurant tiles) -> Clicks each new listing ->
 Extracts details from the place panel ->